Benchmarking for Domain-Specific LLMs: A Case Study on Academia and Beyond: Experiments

 Second, the corpus compression threshold \textit{t\textsubscript{c}} demonstrates that semantic density optimization outweighs corpus quantity in RAG implementations.
 Reducing the knowledge base to 46.4\% of original components ($C$) improves model metrics in 80\% of trials, eliminating 53.6\% redundancy from conventional corpora.
 This evidences that overlapping or marginal entries, previously considered harmless, actually create \textit{knowledge dilution effects} that hinder retrieval precision.
 The framework's \textit{t\textsubscript{c}}, controlled pruning mechanism identifies and removes such redundancies while preserving semantic distribution uniformity, achieving more effective knowledge utilization.

-Third, the synergistic operation of \textit{t\textsubscript{d}} and \textit{t\textsubscript{c}} establishes a new efficiency frontier in evaluation system design.
-As empirically validated in Table~\ref{tab:ablation}, it attains performance parity with conventional benchmarks while using only 1.7\% of $Q$ and 46.4\% of $C$.
-This 98.3\% reduction in questions and 53.6\% decrease in corpus components demonstrates \textsc{Comp-Comp}'s ability to decouple evaluation quality from resource quantity, a critical advancement for sustainable benchmarking.
-The framework's adaptive integration mechanism dynamically balances these thresholds, ensuring comprehensive domain coverage despite drastic resource reductions.
+Third, the synergistic operation of \textit{t\textsubscript{d}} and \textit{t\textsubscript{c}} establishes a new efficiency frontier in the evaluation system.
+As validated in Table~\ref{tab:ablation}, it attains performance parity with conventional benchmarks while using only 1.7\% of $Q$ and 46.4\% of $C$.
+This 98.3\% reduction in questions and 53.6\% decrease in corpus demonstrate \textsc{Comp-Comp}'s ability to decouple evaluation quality from resource quantity, a critical advancement for sustainable benchmarking.
+Specifically, 80\% of experimental trials demonstrated superior scores compared to using the original corpus.
+This paradigm shift suggests that conventional corpora contain substantial \textit{knowledge redundancy}, overlapping or marginally informative entries that dilute retrieval effectiveness.